Studying away from McGill

 The Explore Program is a Five-Week French-Language Bursary Program offered by the Government of Canada.
 Students that successfully complete the program may be eligible to receive transfer credit on their McGill transcript.
 Please note that not all courses offered through this program are for credit.
 It is important to read the Explore Website to ensure that the host university they select grants university-level credits for their courses.
 If the program is not affiliated with a recognized university, credits cannot be granted.
 Students should follow these steps:

-1. Consult the Explore program website to determine the course they wish to take.
+1. The student consults the Explore Program website to determine the course they wish to take

 Back to top